Rein in Sarcoma foundation

 "Rein in Sarcoma should convey hope, reliability and authenticity within the community"

 "In 2025, Rein in Sarcoma would be regarded as one of the most important organizations dedicated to sarcoma research and education in the US."

-A tagline was introduced to make a strong statement about the organization's ultimate goal and mission: “Increase awareness.
+A tagline was workshopped with volunteers and committee members to reinforce the organization's ultimate goal: “Increase awareness.
 Increase survivors”.